 6. Use A Slotted Spoon As An Egg Separator

 A device that separates egg whites from egg yolks?
 That’s about as specific as kitchen tools get.
-But you can actually do the same thing with a slotted spoon.
-Just place a slotted spoon over a bowl and crack the egg into the spoon.
+But you can do the same thing with a slotted spoon.
+Place a slotted spoon over a bowl and crack the egg into the spoon.
 The whites will slide through the slots leaving the yolk behind.

 7. Use Tongs As A Citrus Reamer